Klallam language: Suffixes

-There are also activity suffixes that give more information about an activity, such as 'structured' with -ayu and -ay̓s, 'customary' with -iŋəɬ, or 'habitual' with -ənəq.
+There are also activity suffixes that give more information about an activity, such as "structured" with -ayu and -ay̓s, "customary," with -iŋəɬ, and "habitual" with -ənəq.

 Infixes

-Sometimes plurality is marked with an infix (however, there are many ways to mark plurality).
-This infix marks collective plurality, meaning that instead of strictly marking multiple of a noun, it creates a group of the noun.
-This infix takes one of the forms -əy̓-, -aʔy-, -éy-, or -éye- depending on the root structure and stress placement proceeding the infix.
+Plurality can be marked with an infix but also by many other ways.
+The infix marks collective plurality and so instead of strictly marking multiple of a noun, it creates a group of the noun.
+The infix takes one of the forms -əy̓-, -aʔy-, -éy-, or -éye-, depending on the root structure and the stress placement before it.

 Reduplication

 There are multiple forms of reduplication in Klallam, and each lends a particular meaning to the word.
 Two-consonant reduplication is a way to express plurality in about 10% of Kallam words.
 The first two consonants are copied and inserted before their location in the stem, and a schwa is inserted between them.
 For example, ləmətú (sheep) becomes ləmləmətú (bunch of sheep) through this process.
-First letter reduplication is one of three ways to create a continuative verb form.
-The first consonant of a word is inserted after the first vowel, sometimes with a schwa added afterwards; for example, qán̓ cn (I steal) becomes qáqən̓ cn (I am stealing).
+First-letter reduplication is one of three ways to create a continuative verb form.
+The first consonant of a word is then inserted after the first vowel, sometimes with a schwa later added: qán̓ cn (I steal) becomes qáqən̓ cn (I am stealing).